CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-findClus.md

 This kernel is launched with **1 block per module**, meaning that each GPU block will be assigned the digis of 1 module.
-Then, each block's thread is assgined 1 or more digis to operate on.
+Then, each block's thread is assigned 1 or more digis to operate on.

 !!! note "Note 1"